National Blueberry Popsicle Day – September 2nd, 2023

 We don’t know the name of the person who started this day, but all we can suppose is that they loved blueberry popsicles… A LOT!

-Amazing Facts of Blueberry Popsicles
+Amazing Facts about Blueberry Popsicles

 Here are some fun and amazing facts about this delicious treat.